Gregory R. Ciottone, MD

 Associate Professor of Medicine, Harvard Medical School

-Dr. Ciottone is a U.S. board certified Emergency Physician with more than 20 years’ experience in academic, clinical, and global medicine.
+Dr. Ciottone is a U.S. board certified Emergency Physician with more than 25 years’ experience in academic, clinical, and global Emergency Medicine.
 He is an internationally recognized expert in Disaster Medicine, and has served as a consultant in more than 30 countries around the world.
-Dr. Ciottone has a vast amount of field experience, including serving as Commander of one of the first federal Disaster Medical Teams into Ground Zero during the World Trade Center disaster on 9/11/2001, and more recently leading a team into Haiti following the 2010 earthquake.
-He also has 10 years’ experience as a flight surgeon on a LifeFlight helicopter system.
-Dr. Ciottone, an Associate Professor of Emergency Medicine at Harvard Medical School, is also the Editor-in Chief of Ciottone’s Disaster Medicine 2nd ed. by Elsevier which was published in 2016.
+He is honored to currently serve as a consultant to the White House Medical Unit.
+Dr. Ciottone has extensive field experience, including developing medical education programs throughout the former Soviet Union in the 1990’s that trained over 75,000 people, serving as Commander of one of the first federal Disaster Medical Teams into Ground Zero during the World Trade Center disaster on 9/11/2001, and more recently leading a team into Haiti following the 2010 earthquake.
+He has also flown over 200 missions as a flight surgeon on a rescue helicopter system, with experience on the BO105, BK117, and EC135 air-frames.
+In 2006, Dr. Ciottone became Editor-in Chief of Disaster Medicine, later renamed Ciottone’s Disaster Medicine in his honor.
+The second edition was released in 2016 and deemed “The leading textbook in the field” by the prestigious journal Annals of Emergency Medicine.
 In addition to his textbook, he has written over 100 scholarly articles, chapters, and educational materials.

 Dr. Ciottone is an Associate Professor of Emergency Medicine at Harvard Medical School and is the Director of the Division of Disaster Medicine at Beth Israel Deaconess Medical Center, where he works clinically in the Department of Emergency Medicine.
 Dr. Ciottone is the Founder and Director of the first-ever Disaster Medicine Fellowship Program at a Harvard teaching hospital.
 He also serves as the Director of the Disaster Preparedness Program at the Harvard Humanitarian Initiative.
-In addition to these appointments, Dr. Ciottone has held the position of Visiting Professor of Disaster Medicine at three prestigious Universities around the world, including Vrije Universiteit Brussel in Belgium and the Universita del Piemonte Orientale in Italy.
-Dr. Ciottone has had numerous appearances on CNN as a subject matter expert, and recently gave a TEDx talk on Crisis Leadership.
+In addition to these appointments, he has held the position of Visiting Professor of Disaster Medicine at three prestigious Universities around the world, including Vrije Universiteit Brussel in Belgium and the Universita del Piemonte Orientale in Italy.
+Dr. Ciottone has had numerous appearances on CNN as a subject matter expert, with one of his interviews cited as “Best of CNN”, stories worth watching in 2014.
+He has been quoted in multiple news sources including the Boston Globe, Washington Times, ABC, CBS, and NBC news networks, Discovery news, and National Public Radio.
+He also gave a TEDx talk on Crisis Leadership.

-Dr. Ciottone is the recipient of numerous honors and awards, including receiving an Official Citation from the Massachusetts Senate for his work at Ground Zero during the September 11, 2001 federal response, and being personally thanked by Tommy Thompson, the Secretary of the Department of Health and Human Services.
+Dr. Ciottone is the recipient of a number of honors and awards, including receiving an Official Citation from the Massachusetts Senate for his work at Ground Zero during the September 11, 2001 federal response, and being personally thanked by Tommy Thompson, the Secretary of the Department of Health and Human Services, for the two weeks he spent responding to that horrible event.
 He also served as Medical Director for the Tactical EMS training program at the Drug Enforcement Administration (DEA) Academy in Quantico, VA., and became a Founding Member of the United States Department of Homeland Security.
 Dr. Ciottone later served as Medical Director for the Operational Medicine Program, Office of Security and Investigations, Department of Homeland Security, Washington, DC.